-The immune system is composed of several types of cells that work together to fight infections and other diseases.
+The immune system is made up of several types of cells that work together to fight infections and other diseases.
 Lymphocytes (lymph cells) are the main cell type of the immune system.
-There are 2 major types of lymphocytes: T cells and B cells.
+The major types of lymphocytes are T cells and B cells.

 When plasma cells become cancerous and grow out of control, they can produce a tumor called a plasmacytoma.
 These tumors generally develop in a bone, but they are also rarely found in other tissues.
-If there is only a single plasma cell tumor, it is called an isolated (or solitary) plasmacytoma.
-When there is more than one plasma cell tumor, it is called multiple myeloma.
+If someone has only a single plasma cell tumor, the disease is called an isolated (or solitary) plasmacytoma.
+If someone has more than one plasmacytoma, they have multiple myeloma.

 In multiple myeloma, the overgrowth of plasma cells in the bone marrow can crowd out normal blood-forming cells, leading to low blood counts.
 This can cause anemia – a shortage of red blood cells.
 People with anemia become pale, weak, and fatigued.
 Multiple myeloma can also cause the level of platelets in the blood to become low (called thrombocytopenia).
 This can lead to increased bleeding and bruising.
 Another condition that can develop is leukopenia – a shortage of normal white blood cells.
 This can lead to problems fighting infections.